Evidence points to Avon and Somerset Constabulary and six other forces having bought devices that can spy on thousands of phones at a time

 Visuals: Luke Carter

 ‘IMSI-catchers’ are surveillance devices that can both track the movements of mobile phone users within a given area, and intercept texts and calls.

 They mimic cell towers – what your mobile phone connects to in order to make and receive phone calls and text messages.
 When deployed, every mobile phone within an area up to 8km square will try to connect to the dummy-tower.
 IMSI-catchers trace your location and your International Mobile Subscriber Identity (IMSI), a unique number for each phone which can be used to identify you.

 Suspicions have been raised in the past that IMSI-catchers are in use in the UK.
 These suspicions, until now, have focused on the Metropolitan Police’s purchase and use of the technology.
-Now, the Cable can exclusively reveal that at least five other forces appear to have contracted for IMSI-catchers, including Avon and Somerset (A&S) Constabulary.
+Now, the Cable can exclusively reveal that at least six other forces appear to have contracted for IMSI-catchers, including Avon and Somerset (A&S) Constabulary.